NCAR/sfit-processing-environment/README.md

 #!/usr/bin/python3
 ```

-you can either modify thie line with you prefered python version or typy your python version in the command line, for example,
+you can either modify the line with your prefered python version or type your python version in the command line, for example,

 ```
 $ /usr/bin/python2.7 sfit4Layer1.py -?